particle-iot/device-os/docs/build.md

 - The variables passed to make can also be provided as environment variables, so you avoid having to type them out for each build.
 The environment variable value can be overridden by passing the variable on the command line.
-- `PLATFORM` set in the environment if you mainly build for one platform, e.g. the Photon.
+- `PLATFORM` set in the environment if you mainly build for one platform, e.g. the Boron.

-### Photon
+### Boron

-Here are some common recipes when working with the photon.
-Note that `PLATFORM=photon` doesn't need to be present if you have `PLATFORM=photon` already defined in your environment.
+Here are some common recipes when working with the boron.
+Note that `PLATFORM=boron` doesn't need to be present if you have `PLATFORM=boron` already defined in your environment.

 ```
 # Complete rebuild and DFU flash of latest system and application firmware
-firmware/modules$ make clean all program-dfu PLATFORM=photon
+device-os/modules$ make clean all program-dfu PLATFORM=boron

 # Incremental build and flash of latest system and application firmware
-firmware/modules$ make all program-dfu PLATFORM=photon

-# Build system and application for use with debugger (Programmer Shield)
-# APP/APPDIR can also be specified here to build the non-default application
-firmware/modules$ make clean all program-dfu PLATFORM=photon USE_SWD_JTAG=y
+device-os/modules$ make all program-dfu PLATFORM=boron

-# Incremental build and flash user application.cpp only (note the directory)
+# Incremental build and flash user application.cpp only (note the main/ directory)
-firmware/main$ make all program-dfu PLATFORM=photon
+device-os/main$ make all program-dfu PLATFORM=boron

 # Build an external application
-firmware/modules$ make all PLATFORM=photon APPDIR=~/my_app
+device-os/modules$ make all PLATFORM=boron APPDIR=~/my_app
 ```

 For system firmware developers:

 ```
 # Rebuild and flash the primary unit test application
-firmware/main$ make clean all program-dfu TEST=wiring/no_fixture PLATFORM=photon
+device-os/main$ make clean all -s TEST=wiring/no_fixture PLATFORM=boron program-dfu

 # Build the compilation test (don't flash on device)
-firmware/main$ make TEST=wiring/api PLATFORM=photon
+device-os/main$ make clean all -s TEST=wiring/api PLATFORM=boron
 ```